 The cases, filed in U.S. District Court in Massachusetts, assert that these universities violate the Americans with Disabilities Act and the Rehabilitation Act by denying deaf and hard of hearing people access to thousands of videos and audio tracks that each university makes publicly available, for free, on broad-ranging topics of general interest.
 These include, for example, campus talks by luminaries such as President Barack Obama and Microsoft founder Bill Gates; educational videos made by MIT students for use by K-12 students; “self-help” talks; entire semesters’-worth of courses; and regular podcasts such as the “HBR IdeaCast” by the Harvard Business Review.
 The universities boast that their content is available free to anyone with an Internet connection.
 Millions of people have visited the websites.

-Each university moved to stay the case against it until the Department of Justice issued promised regulations governing website accessibility or to simply dismiss the case.
+In May, 2015, the universities moved to dismiss the cases.
 The Department of Justice filed statements of interest in both cases supporting plaintiffs’ position that the universities’ provision of free online video content to the public discriminates against Deaf and hard of hearing individuals by failing to provide equal access in the form of captions.
 In decisions issued on February 16, 2016, Magistrate Judge Katherine A. Robertson recommended denial of the universities’ motions in full and included excellent language affirming the digital communication rights of people who are Deaf or hard of hearing.
 The court issued a lengthy decision in the Harvard case and adopted the same reasoning in the MIT case.
 In response to the defendants’ objections, the district judge adopted the recommendations in full.

-For press coverage on the cases, see: The New York Times, Boston Globe, Reuters, Ability Magazine, FastCompany, UPI, ABC News, Boston Herald, The Huffington Post, The Verge, The Chronicle of Higher Education. and Harvard’s student newspaper, The Harvard Crimson.
+For press coverage on the filing of the cases, see: The New York Times, Boston Globe, Reuters, Ability Magazine, FastCompany, UPI, ABC News, Boston Herald, The Huffington Post, The Verge, The Chronicle of Higher Education. and Harvard’s student newspaper, The Harvard Crimson.